ThinkDataEd/curriculum/docs/unit2/lesson9.md

 20. Allow the students to access their school computers now to start creating their own simulations in an RScript using die B. Students can pair up, if needed.
 Have them begin by asking RStudio to roll the die 100 times.
 They should note their output from both the ```tally()``` function and the histogram.
-They can then compare the results to those from Step 14.
+They can then compare the results to those from step 14 above.
 Are they similar?
 Can they determine which die is unfair yet? <span style="color:grey">***Answers will vary by class.
 The results will be similar, but not exact.
 With the sample sizes of each simulation being fairly small, we cannot see a clear difference between the two dice yet.***</span>